-Stake can be placed, moved, or withdrawn (or ordered for withdrawal) during the staking window, which begins immediately after the previous stakes snapshotting process finishes when a staking epoch begins, and ends 6 hours prior to the end of a staking epoch.
+Stake can be placed, moved, or withdrawn (or ordered for withdrawal) during the staking window, which begins immediately after the staking epoch starts, and ends ~6 hours (4332 blocks) prior to the end of the staking epoch.
 No staking actions can take place outside of the staking window.

 Stake can be freely placed, moved, or withdrawn from candidate pools during a staking epoch.